Robdeseg/HTML-CSS-Portfolio-Project/README.md

  https://codepen.io/ngochuynh/pen/yKrvVZ

- I used Robin Schreiner's workat pexels.com for an image of a photo gallery for the background of the Exhibition page.
+ I used Robin Schreiner's work at pexels.com for an image of a photo gallery for the background of the Exhibition page.

  https://www.pexels.com/photo/wooden-bench-2261165/